AI in Car Insurance Pricing: How Artificial Intelligence Affects Your Rates in 2026

 Even without sweeping AI-specific legislation, drivers retain meaningful rights:

 1. Request an explanation — Ask your insurer to explain what factors drove your rate.
-Many states require insurers to provide adverse action notices if you're charged higher rates based on external data.
+Many states require adverse action notices if you're charged higher rates based on external data.

 2. Opt out of telematics — You are not required to enroll in usage-based programs.
 Opting out may forfeit a discount, but it protects your behavioral data.

-3. File a complaint — If you believe your rate reflects discriminatory pricing, you can file a complaint with your state's Department of Insurance.
+3. File a complaint — If you believe your rate reflects discriminatory pricing, file a complaint with your state's Department of Insurance.

 4. Appeal a rate decision — Document discrepancies and request human review of any AI-generated decision that affected your coverage or pricing.